cyrilshtabtsovsky/website_from_neflify/content/pages/index.md

           - pb-3
           - pr-3
   - title:
-      text: Contact us to get your first test sample of startups for free
+      text: Contact us to get your test sample of startups for free
       color: text-dark
       type: TitleBlock
     subtitle: ''